1. I'm currently in my last few years of my undergraduate education. What courses should I be taking in order to be considered for your program?

 10. How much will it cost me to be a student in your program?

-We provide a stipend to all students in our program.
-The 2012/13 annual stipend is $26,000 for graduate students.
-With the exception of the March Wellness (fitness center) membership fee, all tuition and student fees are waived or paid for the student.
+We provide stipend to all students in our program.
+The 2017/18 annual stipend is $29,000 for first-year PhD graduate students, with an increase to $29,500 after completion of 4 terms in the program and the minimum cumulative GPA of 3.0.
+Once a student had passed the qualifying exam and advanced to candidacy, their stipend will increases to $30,000.
+All tuition and student fees are waived or paid for the student.
 Students are also covered by the University's Student Health Service.
 Your costs will include living expenses and textbooks.

 11. When is the application deadline?

 12. How many people do you admit/interview each year?

 13. When will I hear if you are going to interview me?

 You should hear from us by the second week of February 2018.

 14. How long will it take to get my degree?

 The typical student will complete the requirements for their Ph.D. degree in 5-6 years.

 15. I am neither a U.S. citizen nor a permanent resident.
 Will you accept my application?